What Are The Cognitive Benefits Of Priming Memory?

 Practicing semantic priming might improve your reaction time and increase processing speed.
 Word exercises could be beneficial for those looking to increase recall and better their memory.

-Repetitive priming
+Repetitive or repetition priming

 Repetitive priming is a type of positive priming often used to speed up the recall of a person's mind.
 With repetition priming, each time you experience stimuli related to a type of memory you're trying to retain, you may try repeating a positive priming exercise until you feel the information has stuck.